cmgchess/facemash-v2/README.md

   "rating": 1500
 }
 ```
 Note that the `id` field in the database seed data corresponds to the `objectID` field in the Algolia seed data, and that the `deviation` and `sigma` fields are only included in the database seed data.
-Also make sure to configure the `name` as a Searchable attribute and to configure the ranking to sort by decreasing `currRank` in Algolia.
+Also make sure to configure the `name` as a Searchable attribute and to configure the ranking to sort by increasing `currRank` in Algolia.
 ### Deploying your own
 #### Backend
 The backend for this game is a Serverless API that is hosted on Vercel.
 To deploy the backend, follow these steps: